codeOfRobin/try-swift-talk/try!Swift.md

 ![inline](tweet.png)

-^ Trust me, I tried.
-(This was at the swift India meetups in Delhi)
+^ Trust me, I tried explaining it in 20 minutes.
+Did not work out as well as I hoped (This was at the swift India meetups in Delhi)

 ---